zichongkao/selectstarsql/innocence.md

 data-question="Verify that <code>COUNT(*)</code> gives the same result as before." data-default-text="SELECT COUNT(*) FROM executions"></sql-exercise>

 Another common variation is to count a subset of the table.
 For instance, counting Harris county executions.
-We could run `SELECT COUNT(*) FROM executions WHERE county='Harris'` which filters down to a smaller dataset consisting Harris executions and then counts all the rows.
+We could run `SELECT COUNT(*) FROM executions WHERE county='Harris'` which filters down to a smaller dataset consisting of Harris executions and then counts all the rows.
 But what if we want to simultaneously find the number of Bexar county executions?

-The solution is to apply a `CASE WHEN` block which acts as big if-else statement.
+The solution is to apply a `CASE WHEN` block which acts as a big if-else statement.
 You start with `CASE` and end with `ELSE <result> END`.
 In between you can place as many `WHEN <clause> THEN <result>` branches as you want.
-The `ELSE <result>` serves as catch-all when none of the `WHEN` clauses return true.
-Recall from the previous chapter that clauses are expressions that can bevaluated to be true or false.
+The `ELSE <result>` serves as a catch-all when none of the `WHEN` clauses return true.
+Recall from the previous chapter that clauses are expressions that can be evaluated to be true or false.
 If the `WHEN` clause is `TRUE`, the block will return the result of the corresponding `THEN`.

 <sql-exercise
 data-question="This query counts the number of Harris and Bexar county executions.
 Replace <code>SUM</code>s with <code>COUNT</code>s and edit the <code>CASE WHEN</code> blocks so the query still works."